djlisbonne/power_outage_analysis/README.md

 While the model’s performance can be seen as satisfactory, especially in comparison to a non-optimized or simple model, there is still room for improvement with more sophisticated techniques, such as better feature transformations or using different algorithms.

 # Final Model
 For the final model, I chose the **RandomForestRegressor**, an ensemble learning algorithm that combines multiple decision trees to improve predictive performance and reduce overfitting.
 It is particularly effective for regression tasks with complex relationships between features and target variables.
+I also created two new features, the log value of customers affected as well as the residential customers per region and used those to improve my model.
+Both of this give the model a better understanding of the importance of an outage, using the number of customers as a proxy.
+My hope is that this, in combination with the climate features, will better round out the model's ability to learn from prior data such that for new unseen data, it can generalize better using broad population metrics.

 #### Hyperparameters Tuned:
 - **`n_estimators`**: Number of trees in the forest.
 Best value: **100**